thinkgibson/Jumpstart/README.md

 ## Tips

 - You can bypass using GitHub issues by calling the `/create-planning-doc` with a description of the feature/bug/task request.
-- Make git issues story-sized, testable chunks.
+- Make GitHub issues story-sized, testable chunks.
 A good issue scope is a single user-facing feature or bug fix that can be implemented in 1-2 hours of agent work.
 - Jumpstart works best when auto-approve is enabled (with proper safety guardrails).
-Complex plans can take up to an hour to fully implement before asking for user feedback.
+Complex plans can take up to an hour to fully implement before asking for final user approval.
 - Multi-threading agents is possible but you will need to use git worktrees and plan for dependencies.

 ## Documentation Examples